Mike Pompeo On Drone Strike That Killed Iran's Top Military Leader: 'We Got It Right'

 He did not provide details to support his assertion about any looming attacks.

-Iran's Foreign Minister Mohammad Javad Zarif told NPR in an interview Tuesday that the U.S. "will pay" for the assassination of Soleimani as well as Iraqi militia commander Abu Mahdi al-Muhandis.
+Iranian Foreign Minister Mohammad Javad Zarif told NPR in an interview Tuesday that the U.S. "will pay" for the assassination of Soleimani as well as Iraqi militia commander Abu Mahdi al-Muhandis.
 Zarif called the drone strike an act of "both terrorism and war."

 In that same interview, Zarif told NPR's Mary Louise Kelly in Tehran that the U.S. failed to issue him a visa so he could attend a gathering of the U.N.
 Security Council in New York.

-Pompeo was asked about that during his remarks, but said he would not comment on visa matters.
+Pompeo was asked about that during his remarks but said he would not comment on visa matters.
 The secretary of state did seek to pour cold water on Zarif's claim that at the time of his death, Soleimani was traveling to Baghdad on a diplomatic mission.

 "Anybody here believe that?"
 Pompeo asked sarcastically.